marisbest2/snp_analysis/docs/Linux-Mac_setup.md

     ~$ git clone https://github.com/USDA-VS/fastq_data_set-tb_complex
     ~$ git clone https://github.com/USDA-VS/fastq_data_set-brucella

 Files have been cut to 200,000 reads, which will give around 20X coverage.
 This file size is convenent for downloading and testing.
-They should not be added to any currated database or used in diagnostic reporting.
+They should not be added to any currated database or used in reporting.
 The complete sequence files are available in SRA.

 Test by making directory containing FASTQs the working directory.

-    ~$ cd ~/VCFs_to_SNP_alignment
+    ~$ cd ~/fastq_data_set-tb_complex

 To add in testing make a backup of the files